FlisherOfatale/discord-streaming/README.md

 You can reach me via my Discord Development Server at https://discord.gg/Tmtjkwz

 ###History:
+3.0.0 Initial release for DiscordJS v13.
-2.3.1 Fixed a possible error on line 100 when roles was not accessible, bumped depedencies version 2.2.4 Fixing error on missing .cache
+2.3.1 Fixed a possible error on line 100 when roles was not accessible, bumped depedencies version.
+2.2.4 Fixing error on missing .cache
 2.2.0 Improved error logging
 2.0.0 Initial push to GitHub, and Initial Discord.js v12 verion
 1.4.1 Last Discord.JS V11 version, you can install it by using "npm i discord-streaming@discord.js-v11"